Fingerprint officers check and compare fingerprints taken from crime scenes.

 1. Entry requirementsEach police service sets its own entry requirements.

-You’ll usually need a minimum of 5 GCSEs (A* to C) including maths, English and a science subject.
+You’ll usually need a minimum of 5 GCSEs at grades 9 to 4 (A* to C) including maths, English and a science subject.
 Some services may ask for A levels or equivalent.

 Experience of working in the police, analytical work or work involving attention to detail will be useful.

 Police services will carry out checks into your background and employment history.
 This might also include checking on your close family members.
 A criminal record may not always prevent you from being employed in the police service but you must declare any convictions.

 The College of Policing has more information on working for the police.